micropython-IMU/micropython-bno055/README.md

 Testing was done with the [Adafruit BNO055 breakout](https://www.adafruit.com/product/2472).
 This chip and breakout come highly recommended.
-Calibration requires effort, but once done the magnetometer is remarkably immune to external magnetic fields.
+Calibration requires effort, but once done the fusion algorithm is remarkably immune to external magnetic fields.
 A field which displaced my hiker's compass by 90° caused at most 2° of heading change on this device.
+The raw magnetometer readings were radically altered but heading remained essentially constant.

 # Contents